profanus/profanus-website/public/posts/2016-05-08-status-update/content.md

 following rules will apply:

 1. For mythic raids, you cannot bring alts unless we ask you to;

-2. For upper HFC, you can bring alts, provided they have an item level of at least *710*;
+2. For upper HFC, you can bring alts, provided they have an item level of at least *710* and your main at least *720*;

-3. For lower HFC, you can bring alts, provided they have an item level of at least *705*;
+3. For lower HFC, you can bring alts, provided they have an item level of at least *705* and your main at least *715*;

 4. If we ask you to log your main, you must do so;

 5. Alts will have lowest priority from the loot council.

 Alts are nice way to keep raid content fun, but they should not get in the way of our progress into mythic.
-We hope the rules above make sense from this perspective, and we think everyone should be able to live with them.
+We think these rules will enable both.

 ---